dolev225/terraform-project/README.md

 ## 📚 What I Learned

 During this project, I've picked up important skills and a better understanding of complex ideas, which improved my logical thinking.

-### 🧠 `useHistory` Hook:

-- **Logical Thinking**: Creating the `useHistory` hook taught me to think about how to manage saving, undoing, and redoing actions.
-I had to really understand how to track changes and plan out user actions.

-### 📏 Coordinates and Measurements:

-- **Accuracy**: I've become better at working with shapes and points, like knowing if a point is inside a shape.
-This required careful measurements.
-- **Math Skills**: I used math functions to make sure everything was placed correctly and to calculate distances.

-### 🎨 Discovering Rough.js:

-- **New Tools**: I found out about Rough.js, which lets me make graphics look hand-drawn.
-This was a new and exciting tool for me.

-### 🔍 Deep Dive into Functions:

-- **Complex Functions**: I spent time understanding the `getSvgPathFromStroke` function, which turns drawing movements into smooth paths.

-### ✏️ Managing Points and Drawing:

-- **Working with Points**: I learned how to collect and use points from drawings, which involved understanding and managing data to reflect what the user does.

-### 🎣 React Hooks and Rendering:

-- **New Knowledge**: I learned about `useLayoutEffect`, which helps make sure changes are done before the screen updates.
-This was useful for certain drawing functions.

-### 🎡 Advanced Event Handling:

-- **User Interaction**: I worked with the wheel event listener, which allowed me to add zooming and panning features.
-This made the app more interactive and user-friendly.

-### 📈 Overall Growth:

-Each part of this project helped me understand more about building apps, managing complex information, and improving user experience.
-It was more than just making a tool.
-It was about solving problems, learning new things, and improving my skills for future work.

-## 💭 How can it be improved?

-- Add more colors to the color picker.
-- Add more tools like a circle, eraser, and more.
-- Add more shapes like triangles, stars, and more.
-- Add more keyboard shortcuts to make things faster.
-- Add more themes like dark mode, light mode, and more.
-- Add more text options like font size, font color, and more.
-- Instead of have any in two places, create a type for the rough.js elements.

 ## 🚦 Running the Project